 Additional provisions apply if copying for students with a print disability ie vision impairment.
 Please contact the Manager, Scholarly Publications and Copyright if this situation applies.

-Under Part VA of the Copyright Act 1968 copies of television and radio programs can be made in order for you or someone else in the University to:
+Under Educational Institutions - Statutory Licence provisions of the Copyright Act 1968 copies of television and radio programs can be made in order for you or someone else in the University to: